sohaib1khan/kubernetes_craft/Joplin/README.md

 # Joplin Kubernetes Deployment

-This repository contains Kubernetes manifests to deploy the [Joplin Server](https://joplinapp.org/) with a PostgreSQL database on a Kubernetes cluster.
+This directory contains Kubernetes manifests to deploy the [Joplin Server](https://joplinapp.org/) with a PostgreSQL database on a Kubernetes cluster.
 The deployment is managed using Skaffold, allowing you to deploy and manage the application easily.

 ## Prerequisites